HPEEzmeral/byoa-tutorials/tutorial/README.md

 mkdir -p demo-app/templates/ezua
 ```

-Create an empty `ezua` section in the helm chart [values.yaml](../test-app/values.yaml#L85) file:
+Create an empty `ezua` section in the helm chart values.yaml file:

 [!NOTE] You can use preferable IDE to perform this action.

-Insert next lines to the helm chart values.yaml:
+Insert next lines to the `demo-app/values.yaml` file.
+You can reffer on the [`test-app/values.yaml`](../test-app/values.yaml#L85) example:
 ```
 #Platform related options
 ezua:
 ```
 We will extend `ezua` values later in this tutorial.

 ### Configure application Endpoint/VirtualService